-Mercedes has 4 hits, White Sox beat Rangers 9-7
+Mercedes gets 4 more hits, White Sox beat Rangers 9-7

 Rangers: GM Chris Young said slugger Khris Davis (strained quadriceps) is playing in games in Arizona and will “continue to build up at-bats” there before heading to the team’s alternate site in Round Rock, Texas.
 Davis, acquired in the deal that sent veteran shortstop Elvis Andrus to the Oakland Athletics just before spring training, was hurt bunting in a Cactus League game against the Los Angeles Angels. … 1B Ronald Guzman is scheduled for season-ending surgery Wednesday to repair a torn meniscus in his right knee.

-White Sox: Lynn (strained right trapezius) could be ready to return to the rotation next week, manager Tony La Russa said.
+White Sox: Lynn (strained right trapezius) could be ready to return to the rotation next week, La Russa said.
 Lynn was placed on the 10-day injured list Sunday. … La Russa also said he thinks OF Adam Engel (strained right hamstring) could return in early May. … The White Sox reinstated OF Billy Hamilton from the 10-day injured list and optioned right-hander Alex McRae to their training facility in Schaumburg.
 Hamilton was sidelined because of a strained left hamstring.

 UP NEXT